-The Board comprises the Chairman, one Executive Director and two Non-Executive Directors.
+The Board comprises the Chairman, two Executive Directors and two Non-Executive Directors.
 The Non-Executive Directors are considered to be independent, provide a solid foundation for good corporate governance for the Group, and ensure that no individual or group dominates the Board’s decision making process.
 The Non-Executive Directors are independent of management.
 Each Non-Executive Director continues to demonstrate that they have sufficient time to devote to the Company’s business.

 The Non-Executive Directors constructively challenge and assist in developing the strategy of the Group using their experience and knowledge of acquisition targets and fundraising.
 They scrutinise the performance of management against the Group’s objectives and also monitor the reporting of performance.
 The Board is provided with regular and timely information on the financial performance of the Group as a whole, together with reports on trading matters, markets and other relevant matters.